-Spin-1/2 chains are often encountered in magnetic crystals and have been studied extensively in the literature \cite{Lake_NatMat2005,Zaliznyak_PRL2004,Mourigal_NatPhys2013}.
-However, to our knowledge the important question of what happens to spinon excitations with increasing temperature remains experimentally unexplored, mainly because the exchange energy scales in most studied spin-chain materials are in the range of tens to hundreds of meV ($J/k_B \sim 100-1000$~K, $k_B$ is Boltzmann constant), which makes it difficult to reach temperatures in true excess of the excitation energy.
-From this perspective, YbAlO$_3$ is an ideal material to study as exchange interaction in its effective spin-1/2 Hamiltonian is relatively weak ($J \approx 0.21$~meV, $J/k_B \approx 2.4$~K \cite{Wu_2019,Nikitin_PRB2020}) and it does not order down to a temperature of 0.8~K. As a result, we can use inelastic neutron spectroscopy to probe the physics of the Heisenberg spin-1/2 chain in a temperature regime that is unattainable in other spin-1/2 chain materials.
+While spin-1/2 chains in magnetic crystals have been studied in the past \cite{Zaliznyak_PRL2004,Zaliznyak_NatMat2005,Lake_NatMat2005,Mourigal_NatPhys2013}, to our knowledge the important question of what happens to spinon excitations at high temperature remains experimentally unexplored.
+This is largely because the exchange energy scales in most studied spin-chain materials are in the range of tens to hundreds of meV ($J/k_B \sim 100-1000$~K, $k_B$ is Boltzmann constant), which makes it difficult to reach temperatures truly in excess of the interaction energies.
+From this perspective, YbAlO$_3$ is an ideal material to study because of the relatively weak exchange interaction in its effective spin-1/2 Hamiltonian ($J \approx 0.21$~meV, $J/k_B \approx 2.4$~K \cite{Wu_2019,Nikitin_PRB2020}) and an absence of magnetic order down to a temperature of 0.8~K. As a result, we can use inelastic neutron spectroscopy to probe the physics of the Heisenberg spin-1/2 chain in a temperature regime that is unattainable in other spin-1/2 chain materials.

-Here, we report a detailed INS investigation of the spinon spectrum in YbAlO$_3$ as a function of temperature in $2-100$~K ($\sim (1 - 40) \times J$) range.
-As is well known, the excitation spectrum of the ideal spin-1/2 Heisenberg chain is formed by pairs of spinons, fractional elementary excitations each carrying S = 1/2 angular momentum \cite{Bethe_1931}.
-Pair-states of these spinon excitations encode physical spin flips in the chain, whose energy spectrum forms a continuum, at zero-temperature sharply bounded by the two-spinon boundaries ($q$ is wave vector, $d$ is lattice spacing) \cite{Lake_NatMat2005,Zaliznyak_PRL2004,Mourigal_NatPhys2013,Caux_JStatMech2006},
+Here, we report a detailed INS investigation of the spinon spectrum in YbAlO$_3$ as a function of temperature in the $2-100$~K ($\sim (1 - 40) \times J$) range.
+The excitation spectrum of the ideal spin-1/2 Heisenberg chain is known to consist of pairs of spinons, fractional elementary excitations each carrying S = 1/2 angular momentum \cite{Bethe_1931}.
+Pair-states of these spinon excitations encode physical spin flips in the chain [this is schematically illustrated in Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}(A1)], whose energy spectrum forms a continuum, at zero-temperature sharply bounded by the two-spinon boundaries ($q$ is the wave vector, $d$ is the lattice spacing) \cite{Zaliznyak_PRL2004,Zaliznyak_NatMat2005,Lake_NatMat2005,Mourigal_NatPhys2013,Caux_JStatMech2006},